Ulrich Schmid

 Teaching

-My major intention here is to convey some my own enthusiasm about research to my students, and to help them to develop their individual skills as much as possible - which also requires to really challenge them.
-I also want them to understand that computer science is much more than programming, and that solving challenging research problems requires primarily mathematical/formal and abstraction skills.
-In fact, I strongly believe that developing such skills is the core (and unrivaled) responsibility of universities and hence the central issue in our curricula.
+My major intention here is to convey some my own enthusiasm about research to my own students, and to help them to develop their individual skills as much as possible - which also requires challenging them to the extent necessary for reaching international competitiveness.
+I also want them to understand that computer science is much more than programming, and that solving challenging research problems primarily requires mathematical/formal and abstraction skills.
+In fact, I strongly believe that developing such skills is the core (and unrivaled) responsibility of universities and hence the central issue in academic curricula.

-Besides seminars, I primarily teach the following courses in our Masterstudium "Technische Informatik" (and other master studies):
+Besides Scientific Working in our Bachelorstudium "Technische Informatik", I primarily teach the following courses in our Masterstudium "Technische Informatik" (and other master studies):

 - Distributed Algorithms